Encoding a qubit with Majorana modes in superconducting circuits

-In this Letter, we unambiguously show that such a toy model can be realized experimentally by using superconducting-qubit arrays.
-Importantly, superconducting qubits can behave as controllable artificial atoms and tunable interqubit couplings are also achievable (see, e.g., \cite{You-Nature}).
-These distinct advantages of superconducting qubits make it possible to construct a tunable 1D quantum Ising model on wire networks, similar to the semiconducting wire networks in \cite{Alicea}, to demonstrate the non-Abelian statistics of Majorana fermions.
+In this paper, we {propose to realize such a toy model by using experimentally accessible superconducting-qubit arrays.} Importantly, superconducting qubits can behave as controllable artificial atoms and tunable interqubit couplings are also achievable (see, e.g., Refs.~\cite{You-Nature,You-PT,Clarke}). {For instance, the tunable coupling between flux qubits was experimentally demonstrated in Refs.~\cite{D-wave,Hime, Tsai}.} For a finite superconducting-qubit array, when the interqubit couplings are tuned to be nonzero and other parameters of the qubits are tuned to be zero, there are two unpaired Majorana modes, {which emerge at the left and right ends of the chain in the Majorana-fermion representation.
+We use these two Majorana modes to encode a qubit which is here called the Majorana qubit.
+Also, we express this Majorana qubit in the spin representation and show its advantage, over a single superconducting qubit, regarding quantum coherence.} Moreover, the advantages of superconducting qubits in controllability make it possible to construct a tunable 1D quantum Ising model on wire networks, similar to the semiconducting wire networks in Ref.~\cite{Alicea}, to demonstrate the non-Abelian statistics of Majorana modes.
 We propose to use four superconducting qubits as the smallest circuit to demonstrate the braiding of Majorana modes, and show how the states before and after braiding Majoranas can be discriminated.
 This should provide an experimentally realizable, relatively simple setup to manipulate and probe Majorana fermions.
+Thus, our proposal could allow the quantum simulation~\cite{Buluta} or emulation of Majorana fermions.